munificent/craftinginterpreters/book/the-lox-language.md

 That's all the expression forms, so let's move up a level.
 Now we're at statements.
 Where an expression's main job is to produce a *value*, a statement's job is to produce an *effect*.
-Since, by definition, statements don't evaluate to a value, to be useful, they have to otherwise change the world in same way -- usually modifying some state, reading input, or producing output.
+Since, by definition, statements don't evaluate to a value, to be useful they have to otherwise change the world in same way -- usually modifying some state, reading input, or producing output.

 You've actually seen a bunch of statements already.
 Each line of code above is